openworm/OpenWorm/README.md

 ***Other things to try***

 * Open a terminal and run `./run-shell-only.sh` (or `run-shell-only.cmd` on Windows).
-This will let you log into the system before it has run `master_openworm.py`.
+This will let you log into the container before it has run `master_openworm.py`.
 From here you can inspect the internals of the various checked out code bases and installed systems and modify things.
 Afterwards you'll still need to run `./stop.sh` to clean up.
-* If you wish to modify what gets installed, you should modify Dockerfile.
+* If you wish to modify what gets installed, you should modify `Dockerfile`.
 If you want to modify what runs, you should modify `master_openworm.py`.
 Either way you will need to run `build.sh` in order to rebuild the image locally.
 Afterwards you can run normally.

 ### FAQ